 Bio

-I am a resident at The Studio, Bath’s incubator for creative businesses, and also creative mentor for media at Emerge, Bath Spa University’s incubator for new creative, arts and performance talent.
-I am a member of the Control Shift Network, a Bristol based collective running inclusive arts/tech events.
+I am a resident at The Studio, Bath’s innovation centre for creative businesses, and was recently a creative mentor for media at Emerge, Bath Spa University’s incubator for new creative, arts and performance talent.

 I was funded by SWCTN in early 2020 to develop and deliver a workshop AI for Nervous Humans, and recently jointly awarded a SWCTN Data Prototype grant to develop a creative technology data solution to sustainable behaviour in citizens.

 I work closely with Little Lost Robot and other South West organisations to lower barriers to accessing art and technology, whether for empowerment, employment, or joy.
+I am a member of the Control Shift Network, a Bristol based collective running inclusive arts/tech events.
 I develop and deliver workshops in creative coding and the use of technology to artists and anyone with little or no coding knowledge.

 I exhibit when I can, and collaborate with other artists creatively, or providing technology support.